 - Checksum: Provides bit error detection for the UDP datagram.
 The checksum field covers the UDP datagram header and data, as well as a 96-bit pseudo header that contains the IP header Source Address, Destination Address, and Protocol fields, as well as the UDP datagram length.

 The Internet Control Message Protocol, described in RFC 792, is an adjunct to IP that notifies the sender of IP datagrams about abnormal events.
 This collateral protocol is particularly important in the connectionless environment of IP.
-ICMP is not a classic host-to-host protocols like TCP or UDP, but is host-to-host in the sense that one device (e.g., a router or computer) is sending a message to another device (e.g., another router or computer).
+ICMP messages can be sent between two host systems or from a router to a host.
+Commonly employed ICMP message types include:

 - Destination Unreachable: Indicates that a packet cannot be delivered because the destination host cannot be reached.
 The reason for the non-delivery may be that the host or network is unreachable or unknown, the protocol or port is unknown or unusable, fragmentation is required but not allowed (DF-flag is set), or the network or host is unreachable for this type of service.